Bill

 Bill Summary

-An Act relating to schools; stating legislative findings; creating the Oklahoma Responsible Technology in Schools Act; providing short title; providing purpose; defining terms; prohibiting artificial intelligence tools from being used in public school districts for certain purposes except under certain circumstances; requiring artificial intelligence use to comply with certain provisions; directing the State Department of Education to develop and make available guidance regarding certain use of artificial intelligence and emerging technologies; requiring school district boards of education to adopt certain policy prior to the beginning of certain school year; providing for minimum contents of policy; providing certain construction; providing for promulgation of rules; providing for codification; providing an effective date; and declaring an emergency.
+An Act ENROLLED SENATE BILL NO. 1734 By: Seifried of the Senate and Moore of the House An Act relating to schools; stating legislative findings; creating the Oklahoma Responsible Technology in Schools Act; providing short title; providing purpose; defining terms; directing certain artificial intelligence tools to be implemented in public school districts under certain direction; requiring artificial intelligence use to comply with certain provisions; directing school districts to provide certain parents and legal guardians with certain written disclosure with certain frequency; providing for contents of disclosure; allowing a parent or legal guardian to opt a student out of certain participation; prohibiting such student from being penalized or denied certain access; directing the State Department of Education to develop and make available guidance regarding certain use of artificial intelligence and emerging technologies; requiring school district boards of education to adopt certain policy prior to the beginning of certain school year; providing for minimum contents of policy; providing certain construction; providing for promulgation of rules; providing for codification; providing an effective date; and declaring an emergency.
+SUBJECT: Artificial intelligence in schools

 AI Summary

-This bill, known as the Oklahoma Responsible Technology in Schools Act, establishes guidelines for the use of artificial intelligence (AI) and other emerging technologies in public schools to ensure student data privacy, instructional integrity, and transparency.
-It defines AI as a system consistent with federal definitions and clarifies terms like "classroom AI tool" (AI used to support teaching and learning), "educator-directed AI use" (AI used under teacher supervision), "student-facing AI tool" (AI students interact with directly), and "human-in-the-loop" (an educator maintains oversight and final decision-making).
-The act prohibits AI from being used for instructional purposes unless it's educator-directed and requires that all AI tools, especially those students interact with, have a "human-in-the-loop" for review before use in grading, discipline, or other significant educational decisions.
-It also mandates that AI tools comply with student data privacy laws like FERPA (Family Educational Rights and Privacy Act), and schools must minimize student data shared with these tools.
-The State Department of Education will provide guidance on responsible AI use, and by the 2027-2028 school year, all school district boards must adopt policies covering AI oversight, appropriate uses, data protection, and transparency for students and families.
-The bill emphasizes that schools are not required to use AI and local control over instructional methods remains intact, with an effective date of July 1, 2026.
+This bill, known as the Oklahoma Responsible Technology in Schools Act, aims to establish guidelines for the use of artificial intelligence (AI) and other emerging technologies in public schools to protect student data, privacy, and educational integrity while preserving local control and educator discretion.
+It defines AI as a system consistent with federal definitions and clarifies terms like "classroom AI tool" (AI used to support instruction), "educator-directed AI use" (AI used under teacher supervision), "student-facing AI tool" (AI designed for student use that provides AI-generated content or feedback), and "human-in-the-loop" (an educator maintaining oversight of AI outputs).
+The act mandates that AI tools used for instruction must be educator-directed, have a human-in-the-loop for review, and not be the primary basis for high-stakes decisions like grading or discipline.
+Student-facing AI tools must be age-appropriate and used for defined educational purposes, while all AI tools must comply with student data privacy laws like FERPA.
+Schools must provide parents with annual written disclosures about AI tools in use, including vendors, data collected, and educational purposes, and parents can opt their students out of student-facing AI tools without penalty.
+The State Department of Education will develop guidance on responsible AI use, and school districts must adopt their own policies by the 2027-2028 school year, covering oversight, appropriate uses, data protection, and transparency.
+The bill also clarifies that it does not require schools to use AI or limit their authority over instructional methods, and it will take effect on July 1, 2026.

 Committee Categories